zdzielinski/passphrase.js/README.md

 Traditionally, there have been passphrase libraries for nodejs modules; but none of them extend to the browser

-This module aims to provide a simple interface for passphrase generation, both in the browser, and as a importable nodejs module
+This module provides a simple interface for passphrase generation, both in the browser, and as a module

-Several passphrase wordlists have been packaged for usage, thanks to the wonderful [Electronic Frontier Foundation (EFF)](https://www.eff.org/)
+Several wordlists have been included, thanks to the wonderful [Electronic Frontier Foundation (EFF)](https://www.eff.org/)

 ## API Documentation